The Newcomer’s Guide to M&A, Part 4

 May include covenants or performance conditions

-You and the seller agree that you’ll pay $7M upfront and finance the remaining $3M over five years.
-You sign a promissory note and send monthly payments with interest directly to the seller.
-It helps bridge your funding gap and keeps the seller engaged in your success post-close.
+You and the seller agree to a structure where you pay $3.5M up front and finance the remaining $1.5M over five years.
+You sign a promissory note and repay the seller monthly—with interest—giving you a softer capital outlay and keeping the seller engaged in your success.

 Self-Funding